jbostoen/iTop-custom-extensions/readme.md

 Over the years, the amount of extensions has grown a lot and they moved into their own [Github Repositories](https://github.com/jbostoen?tab=repositories&q=itop&type=&language=&sort=).
 This repo is still here as a reference though.

-For my pro extensions, check out [https://jeffreybostoen.be](my personal website) instead.
+For my pro extensions, check out [jeffreybostoen.be](https://jeffreybostoen.be) instead.
 This includes: Auto Assigner, Maps, Multi-Factor Authentication, Portal URL brick, Suggested Articles (FAQs), Ticket Merge, Vote and Comment, ...